-Over 5,000 years ago, the last of the glaciers created the bowl of the Ohio Valley and much of the Midwest.
-The ancient walls of Hocking Hills...an eroding weave of sandstone gorges existed as the base of the Appalachia range.
+The glaciers of thousands of years ago carved the Ohio Valley, and the ancient walls of the Hocking Hills were revealed.
+This erosion has resulted in fantastic rock walls, cliffs, and caverns that truly must be seen to be believed.
 Cooled by the nearby glaciers, the canyons of the Hocking Hills became an ideal microclimate for seedlings of northern flora released from the glaciers in their melting retreat.
-Hemlock forests and fern filled wetlands would have bordered these glaciers until long after their retreat north.
+Hemlock forests and fern-filled wetlands would have bordered these glaciers until long after their retreat north.
 However, the Hemlocks themselves retreated southeast…into the cool, preserving climate of what is now Hocking Hills.

-To celebrate our connection to this natural world and the leisure opportunities available in it, we welcome and invite you to view The Hocking Hills Tourism Board for more comprehensive, yet personal exploration of our beautiful Hocking Hills.
+To celebrate our connection to this natural part of the world and the leisure opportunities available in it, we welcome and invite you to view The Official Hocking Hills Tourism Association for a more comprehensive exploration of our beautiful Hocking Hills.